jackdahms/gags/README.md

 Turn off writer's block by taking inspiration from original, unreleased songs in the style of any artist.

 # TODO
-- progress bar on song loading
+- take action if ajax times out
 - support for n-grams

 ## Mongo Collections